Celebrating Black Joy: A Collection of Picture Books by Black Authors

 All Because You Matter | Author: Tami Charles | Illustrator: Bryan Collier | Publisher: Orchard Books

 All Because You Matter is an important book for our times - it is an affirming and loving reminder for every Black and brown child (and any child) just how much they matter.
-A young Black couple first starts speaking to their baby in its womb, reassuring them how much their life already matters.
+A young Black couple first starts speaking to their baby in its womb, reminding them how much their life already matters.
 As the child grows older and has new experiences, the message from his family remains constant.
 While they do not shy away from hard truths, they always support and uplift, too.
 This lyrical and gorgeous book belongs in every classroom and home, and can help facilitate powerful discussions about our racial climate.

 Honeysmoke: A Story of Finding Your Color | Author: Monique Fields | Illustrator: Yesenia Moises | Publisher: Imprint